 - Parents / carers are the key figures in helping their children cope with the physical and emotional aspects of growing up and in preparing them for the challenges and responsibilities which sexual maturity brings.
 The teaching offered by schools should be complimentary and supportive to the role of the parents. - The existence of elected parent representatives on governing bodies ensures that there will already be some parental views expressed in a school's RSE policy.
-Further parental involvement may be secured in various ways, such as sending explanatory letters, invitations to parents and teacher workshops, meetings involving outside agencies i.e. advisory teachers, health promotion officers, health visitors and opportunities to see materials and resources/or children's work. - Our Parent Forum provides parents the opportunity to discuss the purpose and content of our RSE provision and allows parents to review curriculum content, resources used and policy guidelines.
-Through this forum, parents have the opportunity to ask questions about the school's approach and increase their confidence in the curriculum provision. - The school endeavours to ensure parents understand what will be taught and when, as well as ensuring parents understand the purpose and content of the RSE provision.
-Information on the content of the PSD/RSE curriculum is displayed on the school website and sent via ParentMail two weeks prior to PSD days.
-This is designed to support parents to manage and continue the conversations started in lessons at home.
+Further parental involvement may be secured in various ways, such as sending explanatory letters, invitations to parents and teacher workshops, meetings involving outside agencies i.e. advisory teachers, health promotion officers, health visitors and opportunities to see materials and resources/or children's work. - Our annual Life Skills Parent Forum provides parents the opportunity to discuss the purpose and content of our RSE provision and allows parents to review curriculum content, resources used and policy guidelines.
+Through this forum, parents can ask questions about the school's approach, explore teaching resources and materials and increase their confidence in the curriculum provision.
+Parents are not able to veto curriculum content. - The school endeavours to ensure parents understand what will be taught and when, as well as ensuring parents understand the purpose and content of the RSE provision.
+Information on the content of the Life Skills curriculum, methods of assessment and representative samples of teaching resources are displayed on the school website.
+In addition, information on content is sent via ParentMail to parents at the start of each module, along with links to appropriate resources parents could use to discuss content with their child at the start and end of each Life Skills module.
+This is designed to inform and support parents to manage conversations started in Life Skills lessons at home. - In terms of sharing examples of teaching resources with parents, the school will comply with copyright law.
+This may have an impact on the nature and extent of the content that can be shared directly with parents.